Trump criticizes U.S. policy on Russian television

-WASHINGTON Republican presidential candidate Donald Trump, who has often praised Russian President Vladimir Putin, criticized U.S. policy in Iraq during an interview broadcast on a Kremlin-funded television network.
+WASHINGTON Republican presidential candidate Donald Trump criticized U.S. policy in Iraq again, but this time he aired his grievances on an unusual platform: a Russian government-funded television network.

-The New York businessman made the comments in an interview with former CNN broadcaster Larry King, whose podcast was aired on Thursday night on RT network, a 24-hour, Russian-language news channel.
+Trump, who has often praised Russian President Vladimir Putin, made the comments in an interview with former CNN broadcaster Larry King, whose podcast was aired on Thursday night on the RT network, a 24-hour news channel that broadcasts in both English and Russian.

+Critics of the network, which mostly targets audiences outside of Russia and also includes programming in Spanish, Hindi and Arabic, have described it as a propaganda arm of Putin's government.

+Traditionally, American presidential candidates do not bash their country before a foreign audience, even if they are fierce critics of the current administration while campaigning in the United States.
+Trump has said far worse about President Barack Obama in appearances on U.S. broadcast networks.

+Trump told King he does not think the Russians were intervening in U.S. elections, a concern expressed by some U.S. officials and by Democratic presidential candidate Hillary Clinton.

+The New York businessman also said he did not think Russia's government was behind the hack of Democratic National Committee email servers.
+Experts inside and outside the government have pointed to Russian-backed actors as the source of the hack, which has been used to leak information in an attempt to embarrass Democrats.

 Trump criticized U.S. policy in Iraq from the days of Republican President George W. Bush, who ordered the American-led invasion in 2003 in the aftermath of the Sept.
 11, 2001, al Qaeda attacks on the United States.
-Trump then attacked President Barack Obama and Democratic presidential candidate Hillary Clinton, Obama's first secretary of state, for their roles in the U.S. troop withdrawal from Iraq.
+Trump then attacked Obama and Clinton, the president's first secretary of state, for their roles in the U.S. troop withdrawal from Iraq.

 "It's a war we shouldn't have been in, number one," Trump said in the interview.
 "And it's a war that, when we got out, we got out the wrong way.
 That's Obama."

-While Trump has leveled similar criticism in the past, doing so on Russian television could draw more criticism from those who have questioned his overtures to Putin, including a number of Republicans.
+Clinton's campaign has seized on criticism of Trump for lauding Putin, frequently pointing to the Republican's praise of the Russian president as a disqualifying for the White House.

 Trump's interview surfaced as he and Clinton continue to clash over foreign policy in the run-up to the Nov.
+8 election.

-8 presidential election.
-In an televised national security forum on Wednesday night, the two sought to portray themselves as most fit to be commander in chief, with Trump arguing that Putin is a better leader than Obama.
+In the national security forum on Wednesday night, the two sought to portray themselves as most fit to be commander in chief, with Trump arguing that Putin is a better leader than Obama.

 Clinton on Thursday said Trump's comment was "not just unpatriotic and insulting to the people of our country, as well as to our commander in chief, it is scary."